 Since these are more prolonged fasting methods to maximize autophagy, sugar is a no-go.

-Followers of strict autophagy fasting limit intake to water and salt or other electrolytes.
-Accordingly, mineral water is also a legitimate option, as it is a mixture of water and electrolytes.
+Followers of strict autophagy fasting limit their water, salt, or other electrolyte intakes.
+Accordingly, mineral water is a legitimate option, a mixture of water and electrolytes.

 If sugar is a problem in fasting, what about sugar-free options?